JuliaSoft/JuliaDexConverter/README.md

 # Purpouses

+- It has two aims:
-- The first aim is double: I wish transform dex into standard java class files and also transform XML file in a readable format.
+1. transform dex into standard java class files
+2. transform XML file in a readable format.

 Unfortunally I did not able to find a full library which can perform both tasks.
 To achieve this I merged two stable tools: Dex2Jar and ApkTool.